survivejs/webpack-book/manuscript/output/03_multiple_pages.md

 ### Injecting Different Script per Page

 The question is, how to inject a different script per each page.
 In the current configuration, the same `entry` is shared by both.
-To solve the problem, we should move `entry` configuration to lower level and manage it per page.
+To solve the problem, you should move `entry` configuration to lower level and manage it per page.
 To have a script to test with, set up another entry point like this:

 **app/another.js**